printable version

 Lincoln Center has long been an artistic home for Ms. Guarino, as she has staged numerous productions at the Metropolitan Opera (including Don Giovanni, Così Fan Tutte, Die Zauberflöte, Le Nozze di Figaro and Lohengrin) since 1992.
 Nationally, her work has been featured at such companies as San Francisco Opera (Merola and Adler Programs), Glimmerglass Opera, Wolf Trap Opera, Chautauqua Opera, Florida Grand Opera, Arizona Opera, Tulsa Opera and Virginia Opera.

-Dedicated to young singer training, Ms. Guarino has served as Dramatic Advisor of the Juilliard Opera Theater since 2005.
+Dedicated to young singer training, Ms. Guarino served as Dramatic Advisor of the Juilliard Opera Theater from 2005-2008 where she directed critically received productions of, Die Zauberflöte, La Calisto, Iphigénie en Aulide and Idomeneo.
 She has also been a guest master teacher/director at Manhattan School of Music, Mannes College of Music, UCLA, and New York University.
-She holds the J. Ralph Corbett Distinguished Chair of Opera at Cincinnati College-Conservatory of Music where she begins her tenure as Director of Opera in September 2008.

 A distinguished Alumni of Bard College, Guarino has collaborated with Leon Botstein and the American Symphony Orchestra/Bard Music Festival on numerous productions.
 Her innovative staging of Janácek's Diary of One Who Vanished with pianist Ken Noda opened the Bard Music Festival's first season at The Richard B. Fisher Center for the Performing Arts, designed by architect Frank Gehry.
 Other productions include Schumann's Manfred, Orff's Carmina Burana (Avery Fisher Hall) and Janácek's From the House of the Dead (Alice Tully Hall).